-Here are two ideas that could lead to a rebalancing of school accountability to recognise inclusive celebrated for providing an excellent education to every pupil, including those with SEND.
+Ofsted are in the process of developing a new school inspection framework and Nick Whittaker, SEND lead at Ofsted, recently confirmed that the consultation will include a SEND strand.
+This presents a timely opportunity to introduce recognition of inclusive practice into the accountability framework.
+Under this new framework, schools could be recognised and celebrated for providing an excellent education to every pupil, including those with SEND.
 School SEN information reports could be checked for quality and impact.
 Going further, the quality of SEND provision within a school could also be a limiting factor on the overall judgement - can a school really be considered "good" if the SEND provision is poor?

 Another approach would be to treat school SEND notional budgets in a similar way to pupil premium, so that all spending is accounted for and the impact of spending is demonstrated at all levels, including governance.
 This idea might not be popular with everyone, especially as school funding is tight, but it would provide a mechanism for identifying and recognising schools that have strong strategic leadership and effective SEND provision.
-Pupils with SEND make up a disproportionately high percentage of pupil premium students, and since those who are dual-categorised face increased challenges in their lives, there should be greater scrutiny in this
+Pupils with SEND make up a disproportionately high percentage of pupil premium students, and since those who are dual-categorised face increased challenges in their lives, there should be greater scrutiny in this area.